 For more information

-We welcome your feedback on further potential areas of cooperation with Singapore in the digital economy.
+We welcome your feedback on further potential areas of cooperation with Singapore on digital economy issues.

 Summary of key outcomes last updated 8 December 2020.